 Growing vegetables in zone 5 doesn’t just have to be confined to the spring and summer months.
 There are a number of hardy veggies that can be sown for winter crops such as:

-All of these crops that can be planted late summer to early fall for winter harvest.
+All of these crops can be planted late summer to early fall for winter harvest.
 Be sure to protect the crops with a cold frame, low tunnel, cover crops or a good layer of straw mulch.